microsoft/ccf-app-samples/data-reconciliation-app/README.md

 ### Make file

-A makefile provides a frontend to interacting with the project, this is used both locally and during CI and GitHub Actions.
-This makefile is self documenting, and has the following targets:
+A Makefile provides a front-end to interact with the project.
+It is used both locally, during CI, and on GitHub Actions.
+This Makefile is self-documented, and has the following targets:

 ```text
 help                 💬 This help message :)